SoliDry/api-generator/README.md

 modules/{version}/models/forms/ - contains forms that extends the BaseFormResource and validates input attributes (that were previously defined as *Attributes in RAML) modules/{version}/models/mappers/ - contains ActiveRecord mappers that extends the BaseActiveDataMapper which maps to the Containers and saves data to RDBMS like MySQL,PostgreSQL etc
 ```

+To get deep-into raml specification - https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/
+To get deep-into json-api specification - http://jsonapi.org/format/

+After understanding the key idea and creation of structured picture You will never want to reinvent the wheel, happy coding ;-)